Geometry-aware RL for Manipulation of Varying Shapes and Deformable Objects: Background

 In simpler terms, equivariance guarantees that applying a transformation $g$ to the input space $\gX$ and then applying the function $f$ produces the same result as applying $f$ first and then transforming the output space $\gY$.
 On the other hand, invariance implies that the function $f$ remains unchanged when the input undergoes a transformation in $\gX$.

 \paragraph{Symmetries in MDPs} A Markov Decision Process (MDP) is defined by the tuple $(S, A, P, R, \gamma)$, where $S$ is the set of states, $A$ the actions, $P(s'|s,a)$ the transition probability, $R(s,a)$ the reward function, and $\gamma \in [0,1]$ the discount factor.
-The goal is to find a policy $\pi: S \to A$ that maximizes the expected discounted reward $E[\sum_{t=0}^\infty \gamma^t R(s_t, a_t)]$.
+The goal is to find a policy $\pi: S \to A$ that maximizes the expected discounted reward $\mathbb{E}_\pi[\sum_{t=0}^\infty \gamma^t R(s_t, a_t)]$.

-In MDPs with symmetries, both the transition function $P(s'|s,a)$ and policy function $\pi(a|s)$ are equivariant under group transformations $g \in G$ via \emph{left-regular representation} $L_g$ and $K_g$ for state and action, respectively:
+In MDPs with symmetries, both the transition distribution $P(s'|s,a)$ and policy distribution $\pi(a|s)$ are invariant under group transformations $g \in G$ via \emph{left-regular representation} $L_g$ and $K_g$ for state and action, respectively, resulting in the following conditions:

-while the reward function $R(s, a)$ remains invariant: $R(L_g[s], K_g^s[a]) = R(s, a)$.
+and similarly for the reward function: $R(L_g[s], K_g^s[a]) = R(s, a)$.
 This allows leveraging symmetries to reduce the complexity of learning, potentially improving sample efficiency and generalization, as it results in a group-structured MDP homomorphism \citep{van2020mdp}.